xAirx/FullStack-PassionProject/README.md

 ### Storybook component library

-    - Storybook published as an npm package - with framework of choice (or custom build for infinite posibillities.
+- [x]  Storybook published as an npm package - with framework of choice (or custom build for infinite posibillities.
-      &nbsp;
+- [x]  Rollup
+- [x]  SCSS
+- [x]  TypeScript
+- [x]  Storybook to help you create and show off your components
+- [x]  Jest and React Testing Library enabling testing of the components

 #### Storybook & Unit-tests (Low level)